SINGAPORE TRAVEL GUIDE 2020

 4. Boat Quay, Clarke Quay and the colonial district

 Only 15 minutes walk from Chinatown, you’ll find Clarke Quay and Boat Quay, the historic riverside of Singapore.
-Located upstream from the mouth of the Singapore River, the district used to be the centre of commerce in the city about 150 years ago.
+Located upstream from the Singapore River’s mouth, the district used to be the centre of commerce in the city about 150 years ago.
 The Singapore River served as a seaport and used to trade goods from nearby villages.
-This area of restored warehouses it’s famous for being a night-life hub with its variety of restaurants, floating restaurants, iconic dance clubs to live music venues and rooftop bars.
+This area of restored warehouses is famous for being a night-life hub with various restaurants, floating restaurants, iconic dance clubs to live music venues, and rooftop bars.
 Some of the most trendy clubs/bars in the Quay district are Crazy Elephant, Cuba Libre Bar, F.Club x Attica SG, Hero’s, Molly Malone and Southbridge.

 Nearby attractions: the Civil Defence Heritage Gallery located in Singapore’s oldest fire station; the Asian Civilisation Museum; the Hong San See Temple, a century-old Buddhist place of worship.

-5. Singapore River cruise: leaving aside the night-life of the buzzing Quay district, an exciting way to enjoy some of the city’s historic bridges and landmarks of Singapore is by a river cruise.
+Leaving aside the buzzing Quay district’s night-life, an exciting way to enjoy some of the city’s historic bridges and landmarks of Singapore is by a river cruise.
 You can embark/disembark the boat in Clarke Quay, Boat Quay, Read Bridge, Fullerton, Merlion Park, Esplanade and Bayfront South.

 6. Little India

 This quarter is the centre for the large Indian community and, with its gaily painted shophouses that are an icon of the city, the most colourful and attractive district to visit in Singapore.
 Along Serangoon road, one of the oldest in Singapore, and its alleys (don’t miss Kerbau road), you’ll find traditional Indian shops selling spices, incense, oils, flowers, clothes and fabrics, small restaurants and eateries offering delightful Indian cuisine, stalls selling typical Indian street food like roti prata flatbread, Uppuma porridge, and Dosai rice pancake.
-Along Bukit Tima Road, you’ll also find the Tekka Centre, Singapore’s largest indoor wet market, selling an incredible array of fresh produce and hard-to-find ingredients.
+You’ll also find the Tekka Centre, Singapore’s largest indoor wet market along Bukit Tima Road, selling an incredible array of fresh produce and hard-to-find ingredients.
 Little India also boasts three significant Hindu Temple: Srinivasa Perumal, founded in 1855 and dedicated to Vishnu, Sri Veeramakaliamman constructed in 1881 and dedicated to the ferocious Goddes Kali, and Sri Vadapathira Kaliamman, believed to have started in 1830 and consecrated in 1935.

 - Click here to book your ticket for the National Museum;